Green Building Research

 ARB’s green building research agenda is focused on reducing GHG emissions while also avoiding any increases to other criteria pollutants that may affect public health.

-Quantifying the Comprehensive Greenhouse Gas Co-Benefits of Green Buildings The purpose of this research project is to create a database of certified commercial green buildings in California to better quantify the non-energy GHG reductions and co-benefits from building operations.
+Quantifying the Comprehensive Greenhouse Gas Co-Benefits of Green Buildings This research project created a database of certified commercial green buildings in California to better quantify the non-energy related GHG reductions and co-benefits from building operations.
 LEED certified commercial buildings produced 50% less GHGs associated with water consumption and solid waste practices and 5% less GHGs due to transportation when compared to traditional office buildings.

-Measuring the Climate Impact of Residential Buildings: GreenPoint Rated Climate Calculator Version 2 The objectives of the study were to review, validate, and enhance existing methods in the GreenPoint Rated Climate Calculator Version 1, develop new methods to quantify additional GHG reductions, conduct field testing and obtain stakeholder input to finalize Version 2 of the climate calculator is more accurate in estimating the GHG emission reduction potential of green homes.
+Measuring the Climate Impact of Residential Buildings: GreenPoint Rated Climate Calculator Version 2 The objectives of the study were to 1) review, validate, and improve existing methods in the first version of the GreenPoint Rated Climate Calculator, 2) develop new methods to quantify additional GHG reductions, and 3) conduct field testing and obtain stakeholder input.
+Overall results indicate that Version 2 of the climate calculator is more accurate in estimating the GHG emission reduction potential of green homes.

-Behavioral Strategies to Bridge the Gap Between Potential and Actual Savings in Commercial Buildings This project is evaluating existing commercial buildings using interviews, surveys, and participant observation to examine actual behavior practices that influence energy consumption in buildings.
+Behavioral Strategies to Bridge the Gap Between Potential and Actual Savings in Commercial Buildings This project evaluated existing commercial buildings using interviews, surveys, and participant observation to examine actual behavior practices that influence energy consumption in buildings.
 Deterrents to energy efficient practices in commercial buildings included lack of energy data, professional visibility of building operators, and limitations in technical ability to coordinate comfort and energy efficiency.

 Check out ARB's list of all active and completed research projects relating to green buildings.